cultureandempire/cultureandempire.github.io/cande.md

 Say a street dealer sell drugs -- sugar-coated croissants, perhaps -- in Paris for €1 million in undeclared cash.
 He drives with this dirty cash in a bag to Vienna, then hops across the border to Bratislava, the capital of Slovakia, famous for its investor-friendly business climate.
 There he starts a new small high-cash business on paper, say a fashion shop or nightclub.
 He rings up lots of transactions and creates €1.00 million in new profit.
 He pays taxes on that, at the flat rate of 19%, after a deductible of €500,000 investment bonus (which cost him only €2,500 in a large envelope).

-He now has around €900,000 of clean money, which he wires to his holding company in France, as an "Indefinite business loan".
+He now has around €900,000 of clean money, which he wires to his holding company in France, as an "Indefinite business loan."
 His French company invests that money in real estate on the Riviera.
 He does this for a couple of years, then closes his Slovak operation, and starts again in the Czech Republic.

 I'm not an expert in international finance, and this is a simple scheme.
 Slovakia, incidentally, ended its flat tax rate in 2013, and is most definitely not run by crooks.
 A more elaborate model would use management service fees, patent and trademark licenses, not-for-profit holdings with an educational mission, multiple entities in different jurisdictions and so on.
 With a little care one could make a net loss every year on gross profits of billions of laundered money.
 Note clearly that I am *not* suggesting you do this.
 It is a theoretical exercise.